JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 </script>

-The [Elephant and Castle shopping centre redevelopment](http://35percent.org/shopping-centre) is no exception to this trend with only 116 of nearly a thousand new homes offered as social rent (8.6% by floorspace).
+The [Elephant and Castle shopping centre redevelopment](http://35percent.org/shopping-centre) is no exception to this trend. proposing only 116 of nearly a thousand new homes offered as social rent (8.6% by floorspace), to built nearly tens years hence.

 <div id="container2" style="min-width: 310px; height: 400px; margin: 0 auto"></div>